Ulting Wick

-The garden has been described as "a garden jewel" and was voted one of the country’s top 100 gardens to visit by Garden News magazine.
-Thousands of tulips are planted every year, in November and December, and in the summer they are followed by tender exotics and late-summer dahlias.
+The garden was voted one of the country’s top 100 gardens to visit by Garden News magazine and has been described as "a garden jewel".
+In November and December every year thousands of tulips are planted.
+In the summer they are followed by tender exotics and, in the late-summer, by dahlias.

 In July 2021 the garden, and its owner Philippa Burrough, were featured on BBC's Gardeners' World.